 Why study Accounting at UC?

-The Bachelor of Commerce Accounting major is a pathway to external qualifications with the Chartered Accountants of Australia and New Zealand, the Association of Chartered Certified Accountants (ACCA), and other professional accounting bodies internationally.
+The Bachelor of Commerce Accounting major is a pathway to external qualifications with Chartered Accountants Australia and New Zealand, CPA (Australia), the Association of Chartered Certified Accountants (ACCA), and other professional accounting bodies internationally.

 At UC you will study alternative perspectives on contemporary accounting.
 Students will learn about the modern, reflective role accountants can play in many spheres such as public and private; social, environmental, economic, political and cultural; colonial and post-colonial; and national, international and transnational.